mefrazi2/mapping-with-r/index.md

 > By the end of this demo, you should be able to:
 > 1. Define what R is and how it's applied to solve spatial problems
 >
-> 2. Add GIS data formats like shapefiles
+> 2. Adding GIS data in formats like shapefiles
 >
-> 3. Understand how to use basic functions and arguments
+> 3. Understand how to use basic R functions and arguments
 >
 > 4. Ability to make a simple map in R like this one: